w-lfpup/wctk-js/README.md

 ## Developer Experience

-`Wctk` builds web components with an extremely tiny foot print. (~<5kb unminified and uncompressed).

-It directly correlates with vanilla web component features and jargon.
+`Wctk` directly correlates with vanilla web component features and jargon.

+It creates web components with an extremely tiny foot prints.

 The `wctk` is based on my experiences at Google on the [Lit](https://lit.dev) team.

-Less is more in this wolf's opinion.

 ## License